GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 !!!
 Note
     If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review our recommended strategies in the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

-## Components
+## Get Started

-The oxd software package includes two components:
+The oxd software package includes the `oxd-server` and the `oxd-https-extension`.

-### oxd-server
 The oxd-server is designed to work as a standalone service daemon via sockets.
 By default, applications must connect to the oxd-server via `localhost`.

-### oxd-https-extension (optional)
-To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
-The extension gives you the ability to host a redundant, central oxd service for all your web applications.

-## Get Started
+With the `oxd-https-extension` enabled, applications can also call your oxd-server over the web using HTTPS.

+To get started follow these steps (ignore steps 4 and 5 if you **do not** want to use the `oxd-https-extension`):

 Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;